-Camp’s Duct Tape Wallet Craft Is the Perfect Place to Stash Your Cash
+Make a DIY Duct Tape Wallet Craft to Stash Your Cash

 There are a million ways to use duct tape, but this DIY craft might be the most fun and practical.
-Follow the steps below, and you’ll have a functional wallet that costs literal pennies to make and a fun place to stick your money.
-If you’re really on a roll, grab a bunch of different patterns and colors, and soon you’ll be able to accessorize with every outfit in your closet and still have some to give away!
+Follow the steps below with your kids on your next rainy day crafternoon, and soon you’ll have a functional wallet that costs literal pennies to make and is a fun place to stick your money.
+If you and the kids are really on a roll, grab a bunch of different patterns and colors, and soon you’ll be able to accessorize with every outfit in your closet and still have some to give away!

 A Pair of Sharp (Big Kid) Scissors